hamsteri15/MpiWrapper/README.md

   [here](#cmakeliststxt) for more info)
 - [Open MPI](https://www.open-mpi.org/) for distributed memory parallelization

-In addition the following libraries are used but they ship alongside JADA-library
+In addition the following libraries are used but they ship alongside the library

 - [Catch](https://github.com/catchorg/Catch2) unit testing framework (see
   [here](#mytestscpp))